Health of Samuel Johnson: Fear of madness

 Although this claim is similar to what the Thrales reported, Boswell wrote: "There is, I am convinced, great exaggeration in this, not probably on Smith's part, who was one of the most truthful of men, but on his reporter's."

 Early on, when Johnson was unable to pay off his debts, he began to work with professional writers and identified his own situation with theirs.
 During this time, Johnson witnessed Christopher Smart's decline into "penury and the madhouse", and feared that he might share the same fate.
-In joking about Christopher Smart's madness, his writing for the Universal Visiter, and his own contributions, Johnson claimed: "for poor Smart, while he was mad, not then knowing the terms on which he was engaged to write ...
+In joking about Smart's madness, his writing for the Universal Visiter, and his own contributions, Johnson claimed: "for poor Smart, while he was mad, not then knowing the terms on which he was engaged to write ...
 I hoped his wits would return to him.
 Mine returned to me, and I wrote in 'the Universal Visitor' no longer".
 The truth was that Johnson wrote for the Universal Visiter as an "act of charity" to the ailing Smart.

-Hester Thrale Piozzi, in her British Synonymy Book 2, did not joke about Johnson's possible madness, and claimed, in a discussion on Smart's mental state, that Johnson was her "friend who feared an apple should intoxicate him".
+Hester Thrale, in her British Synonymy Book 2, did not joke about Johnson's possible madness, and claimed, in a discussion on Smart's mental state, that Johnson was her "friend who feared an apple should intoxicate him".
 She made it clear whom she was referring to when she wrote in Thraliana that "I don't believe the King has ever been much worse than poor Dr Johnson was, when he fancied that eating an Apple would make him drunk."
-To Hester Thrale, what separated Johnson from others who were placed in asylums for madness—like Christopher Smart—was his ability to keep his concerns and emotions to himself.
+To Thrale, what separated Johnson from others who were placed in asylums for madness—like Smart—was his ability to keep his concerns and emotions to himself.
 However, Johnson was receiving a treatment of sorts, and it is possible that it involved a set of fetters and padlock.
 John Wiltshire later determined that these instruments were not symbolic, but actually used in private treatment.

 Stroke

-On 17 June 1783, Johnson had a stroke resulting from poor circulation and he wrote to his neighbour, Edmund Allen, that he had lost the ability to speak.
+On 17 June 1783, Johnson had a stroke resulting from poor circulation, and he wrote to his neighbour, Edmund Allen, that he had lost the ability to speak.
 Two doctors were brought in to aid Johnson; he regained his ability to speak two days later.
 Johnson believed that his stroke actually helped him, as if it had some sort of cancelling effect in relation to his other health issues: "My disorders are in other respects less than usual, my disease whatever it was seems collected into this one dreadful effect.
 My Breath is free, the constrictions of the chest are suspended, and my nights pass without oppression".